 Why you need to act NOW and what you can do

 High blood sugar can precede the development of type two diabetes by 10 years.
 And high insulin levels can precede high blood sugar levels for years – even decades – before this.
 So don’t think you’ve got time to waste.
-And don’t rely on your GP to keep track of whether or not you’re entering dangerous territory.
-Often doctors don’t test for elevated insulin levels, instead simply testing fasting blood sugar levels.
-Unfortunately this does little to prevent problems from arising (remember, insulin spikes first, once blood sugar is high you’re already in a dangerous place).
-In my Balanced Blood Sugar Mama plan I go into detail about what tests you need to ask your doctor for and what the optimal ranges are so you can take control of your own health.
+And don't rely on your GP to keep track of whether or not you're entering dangerous territory.
+Often doctors don't test for elevated insulin levels, instead simply testing fasting blood sugar levels.
+Unfortunately this does little to prevent problems from arising (remember, insulin spikes first, once blood sugar is high you're already in a dangerous place).

 Blood tests are an important tool you can use to prevent and manage high blood sugar or insulin resistance.
 Other ways you can do this is by employing certain diet and lifestyle strategies.
 In fact, diet and lifestyle are the best ways to control blood sugar and insulin levels in the body (pssst – even if you're more genetically predisposed to having blood sugar or insulin issues your genes are NOT your fate.
 Nutrigenomics and epigenetics (the study of how our external environment can affect the expression of our genes) are now showing us that our genes load the gun but diet and lifestyle pull the trigger: you can control the expression of your genes by the diet you eat the lifestyle you lead).
 Here are some diet and lifestyle strategies that if followed will set you up on a path of optimal blood sugar and insulin control: